 General Academic Policies

 Matriculation Status: A matriculated student is one who is officially enrolled in a certificate or degree program.
-Students who wish to take only a single course or a combination of courses are welcome as non-matriculated students.
+Students who wish to take only a single course or a combination of courses (except for courses in the School of Health Studies) are welcome as non-matriculated students.

-Consistent engagement in the online course is the key to effective learning.
-M.B.A. students who take online courses are required to engage regularly with their professors and peers, typically by logging into their courses at least three times each week.
-Specific guidelines for each course are available through the course syllabi, but it generally is expected that these log-ins will occur on separate days throughout the week rather than on a single day, and that students will spend significant time in the online course on substantive academic activities, including posting to discussion forums, reviewing digital content, uploading assignments, and taking assessments.
+Seven-week online courses: Typically students in an accelerated seven-week online course will need to log in at least three separate times during each week to be successful.
+Specific guidelines for each course are available through the course syllabi, but it is expected that these log-ins will occur on separate days throughout the week rather than on a single day, and that students will spend significant time in the online course on substantive academic activities, including posting to discussion forums, reviewing digital content, uploading assignments, and taking assessments.

-Academic Time Commitment: Coursework performed outside of the classroom (such as reading, studying, writing papers, and doing projects) is critical to academic success.
+Academic Time Commitment: Coursework performed outside of the classroom (such as reading, studying, writing papers, doing projects, or receiving tutoring) is critical to academic success.
 While the time requirements for individual students may vary somewhat, a general rule of thumb is that students should spend about two hours outside the classroom for every hour required in it.
 For more information, please see the Berkeley College Semester Credit Hour Assignment Policy.

 College Closing: The College seldom closes due to inclement weather.
 In cases of extreme weather or emergencies, however, the closing of each College campus will be made available over the Internet at closings.BerkeleyCollege.edu and by phone as an option on the automated phone menu at each campus.